Marinka, Ukraine

-During the 2022 Russian invasion of Ukraine, the city was largely destroyed as a result of ongoing fighting, with no civilians living in the town since November 2022.
+During the Russian invasion of Ukraine in 2022, the city was largely destroyed as a result of fighting, with no civilians living in the city since November 2022.

-Early history

-Sometime after the 1775 liquidation of Zaporizhian Sich, lands of Kalmius Palatine were initially passed to the Greek re-settlers.
-However, according to the general plan of the Aleksandrovsk county of the 1830s, the area of Maryinka and surrounding villages was not colonized.
-After the final demarcation of the government land, in the 1840s, on territory not colonized by Greeks, former Ukrainian Cossacks and state peasants (see state serf) from various counties of Poltava Governorate and Kharkov Governorate (Little Russia). moved there.
-After the partition of Poland, at the end of 18th century here were also exiled Polish people from the Kiev and Podolia governorates who also were under a special supervision by the local administration.
-Unlike the state peasants who used a community land, the exiled Poles were considered as landowners ("odnodvortsy").
+On 25 December 2023, the city was reported as fully captured by Russian forces.

+History

+The area which is now Marinka was part of the Kalmius Palanka, an 18th-century administrative division of the Zaporizhian Sich.
+After the 1775 liquidation of the Zaporozhian Sich, the area that is today Marinka was included in the lands granted to Greek settlers who had emigrated from Crimea in 1778, but Marinka itself remained undeveloped by the 1830s.

-By 1859 there were 1,318 people.
-As a state village, Marinka belonged to the fourth stan of Aleksandrovsk county, Yekaterinoslav Governorate.
-The village administration consisted of a village senior (head of village), a tax collector, a secretary, and a supervisor.
+Former Ukrainian Cossacks and state serfs from various counties of the Poltava and Kharkov governorates began moving in during the 1840s.
+Poles from the Kiev and Podolia governorates were also exiled to what is now Marinka after the partitions of Poland in the late 18th century.
+While the state serfs worked communal land, the exiled Poles were considered odnodvortsy (landowners).
+By 1859, Marinka had 1,318 residents.
+Administratively, Marinka belonged to Aleksandrovsk county in the Yekaterinoslav Governorate.
+The village administration consisted of a starshyna (village head), a tax collector, a secretary, and an overseer.

-The city was under German occupation between 1941 and 1943.
+Marinka received urban-type settlement status in 1938.
+During World War II, Marinka was under German occupation between 1941 and 1943.
 Having been locked up in the police station, the Jews of the city (and the surrounding villages) were killed in a mass execution by an Einsatzgruppe.
 The site of the massacre is located in a pit near the cemetery.

 Russo-Ukrainian War

+War in Donbas

 Starting in mid-April 2014 Russian-backed paramilitaries captured several towns in Donetsk Oblast, including Marinka.
 On 5 August 2014, Ukrainian forces regained control of Marinka.
 Ukrainian forces involved in the recapture included the Azov Battalion, whose flag flew in the city in early August.
-In this operation one volunteer fighter was killed (a member of Azov, a Russian citizen) and 14 wounded (9 in an explosion of a Ukrainian tank due to an anti-tank mine).
+A member of the group with Russian citizenship was killed in action during the battle for the city.
+Fourteen other Azov members were wounded, nine of whom by the explosion of their tank due to an anti-tank mine.